Russrecker/russrecker.github.io/README.md

 # CS 499 Computer Science Capstone

 ### Professional Self-Assessment
 Hi, my name is Russell Reckhow and I am finishing up my bachelor's degree in Computer Science at Southern New Hampshire University.
-This program gave me the chance to test my skills on real projects and see how computer science connects to solving problems.
+When I started this program, I had little to no background in computer science.
+Over time I learned new skills and built projects that show I can design, code, and solve problems.
+Working on the Capstone gave me the chance to see how much I’ve improved since starting the program.

+Some of my favorite classes gave me the chance to work on cool projects and see how computer science applies in different ways.
+In CS-330 Computer Graphics and Visualization, I built a 3D OpenGL scene that showed me how graphics work in programming.
+In CS-465 Full Stack Development, I worked on the Travlr Getaways project, where I used the MEAN stack and learned how the front-end and back-end work together.
+In CS-370 Current & Emerging Trends in CS, I built a reinforcement learning pirate agent to find the fastest way to the treasure.
+These classes gave me hands-on experience and helped me grow my skills in different areas of computer science.

+The program also gave me the chance to connect with other classmates through discussions and the unofficial school Discord.
+I was able to talk with other students, get and share feedback, which made me think about problems in new ways.
+This helped me see how important it is to communicate with your peers, since explaining your thought process and listening to others can make things easier.

+The program also helped me build skills that I’ll take with me, whether in a computer science career or another path I decide to follow.
+I learned how to make my code run better with the right algorithms, how to design apps in a way that makes sense for users, and how to work with databases to store and pull data.
+I also started paying more attention to security, like checking inputs and avoiding mistakes that could cause problems.
+These are all things I know will carry over into real projects.

-Building this ePortfolio shows my growth and skills I will use in my career.
+Building this ePortfolio shows my growth and the skills I will use in my career.
 I focused on three areas:
 - Software Design and Engineering
 - Algorithms and Data Structures
 - Databases

-For these, I used my Weight Tracker Android app as my main artifact.
-I added a line graph for design, a merge sort for algorithms, and a notes section for databases.
-These changes highlight that I can improve an app’s design, apply algorithms in real code, and manage data in a useful way.

-Building this portfolio also gave me the chance to reflect on what I’ve learned.
-I worked on communicating my code, thinking about efficiency, and designing features that make sense to users.
-I also built a stronger mindset around security, making sure inputs are handled safely and features work as expected.
-Altogether, this portfolio shows that I can plan, explain, and deliver software that works.
+Everything came together in my Capstone project, where I went back to the Weight Tracker app I first built in CS-360 and made improvements in these three areas.
+I added a graph, a merge sort algorithm, and a notes feature, which gave me the chance to put what I learned into practice and show growth across computer science.
+Working on the Capstone showed how much I’ve improved since I started, and that I can plan, build, and finish projects that actually work.

 ---